pschool-in/curriculum/content/grammar/new-topics/idioms.md

 Like two peas in a *pod*.
 Don't put all your eggs in one *basket*.
 Every cloud has a *silver* lining.
-Its no use crying over spilt *milk*.
+It's no use crying over spilt *milk*.
 Jack of all *trades*, master of none.
 ```